Emergency Power Professional CHEPP® Certification

 Benefits of Certification

-- Competitive Advantage: Having the CEPP® or CHEPP® can set you apart from others professionals in your field, showing that you have a demonstrated commitment to understanding and excelling in emergency power supply systems.
+- Competitive Advantage: Having CHEPP® can set you apart from other professionals in your field, showing that you have a demonstrated commitment to understanding and excelling in emergency power supply systems.
 This can give you an advantage, which is particularly important with ever-increasing requirements and changing technology.

-- Professional Credibility: Once an individual has earned the CEPP® or CHEPP® designation, that individual may use it for professional communications, such as letterheads, office stationery, business cards, directory listings, and in signatures.
-The CEPP® and CHEPP® demonstrate your commitment to superior professionalism, upholding industry standards, and continued learning.
+- Professional Credibility: Once an individual has earned the CHEPP® designation, that individual may use it for professional communications, such as letterheads, office stationery, business cards, directory listings, and in signatures.
+The CHEPP® demonstrates your commitment to superior professionalism, upholding industry standards, and continued learning.

-The CEPP® and CHEPP® exams are one-hundred (100) questions, open-book and timed.
+The CHEPP® exam is one-hundred (100) questions, open-book and timed.
 Students have two (2) hours (120 min) to complete the exam and earn their certification.
 Candidates will receive his/her score once the final examination has ended.
 Candidates must answer (70%) or more of the questions correctly to achieve a passing grade.

 Next Exam Window: March 1 – 30, 2019

 Motor and Generator Institute utilizes a third-party testing company to administer the exam.
 Each student is limited to two (2) attempts in passing the exam.
-If a third attempt is required, the student must wait until the next exam session.
-After a third attempt, re-take fees may apply.
+If a third attempt is required, the student must wait until the next exam window.

 Final Exam Breakdown